Trivia

 Trivia is information and data that are considered to be of little value.
-It can be contrasted with general knowledge and common sense.
-The word is derived from the Latin word triviae, meaning a place where a road split into two.
-It was introduced into English as the adjective trivial in the 15th and 16th centuries.

-Modern usage of the term trivia dates back to the 1960s, when college students introduced question-and-answer contests to their universities.
+Modern usage of the term trivia dates to the 1960s, when college students introduced question-and-answer contests to their universities.
 A board game, Trivial Pursuit, was released in 1982 in the same vein as these contests.
 Since the beginning of its modern usage, trivia contests have been established at various academic levels as well as casual venues such as bars and restaurants.

-Latin Etymology
+Latin etymology

 The ancient Romans used the word triviae to describe where one road split or forked into two roads.
 Triviae was formed from tri (three) and viae (roads) – literally meaning "three roads", and in transferred use "a public place" and hence the meaning "commonplace."

 The Latin adjective triviālis in Classical Latin besides its literal meaning could have the meaning "appropriate to the street corner, commonplace, vulgar."
 In late Latin, it could also simply mean "triple."

-The pertaining adjective trivial was adopted in Early Modern English, while the noun trivium only appears in learned usage from the 19th century, in reference to the Artes Liberales and the plural trivia in the sense of "trivialities, trifles" only in the 20th century.

-Meaning

-In medieval Latin, the trivia (singular trivium) came to refer to the lower division of the Artes Liberales, namely grammar, rhetoric, and logic.

-These were the topics of basic education, and were foundational to the quadrivia of higher education, namely arithmetic, geometry, music, and astronomy, which were more challenging.
+In medieval Latin, the trivia (singular trivium) came to refer to the lower division of the Artes Liberales: grammar, rhetoric, and logic.
+These were the topics of basic education, and were foundational to the quadrivia of higher education: arithmetic, geometry, music, and astronomy.